Tanvi021/Gharguti/README.md

+**"#Gharguti"**
-"#Gharguti" - This web based application is an attempt to stimulate the traditional Home-cooked meal service and such individual small scale business like “#Gharguti” to grow better in the era of ‘online-food-order’.
+This web based application is an attempt to stimulate the traditional Home-cooked meal service and such individual small scale business like “#Gharguti” to grow better in the era of ‘online-food-order’.
 The website is system independent and can be accessed from any device.
 It enables the